aws-samples/aws-iot-elf/README.md

 ````

 ## Troubleshooting
-**Q:** When I try to send messages, I see a `ResourceAlreadyExistsException` exception similar to the following.
+**Q:** When I try to send messages, I see a `ResourceAlreadyExistsException` similar to the following.
 What might be wrong?
 ````
 ...example...
 botocore.exceptions.ClientError: An error occurred (ResourceAlreadyExistsException) when calling the